klose777/deki/README.md

 people a false impression of the accuracy of the model.
 The examples you see are approximately the standard result that can usually be obtained using this model.

 ---

+## Future plans

+    1. Make the image captioning functionality optional.
+    2. Increase accuracy of the YOLO model (current model was trained on only 486 images).
+    3. Increase accuracy of the icon detection model by improving training data quality.
+    4. Fine-tune the image captioning model for more accurate UI descriptions.
+    5. Fine-tune an LLM for generating UI code from detected elements.

+---